Undistraction/gatsby-plugin-node-fields/README.md

 ### Fields

-A field can contain one or more of the following keys that describe which fields it should add.
+A field can contain one or more of the following keys that describe which fields it should add, and how it should obtain and transform the data that will populate them.
 You can perform a one-to-one, many-to-one, or one-to-many mapping between values and fields.
 The order in which these fields are used is

 - `getter` or `name`
 - `defaultValue`